Jack R. Fenton

-Jack R. Fenton (August 7, 1916 – November 6, 2007) represented California's 51st State Assembly district and California's 59th State Assembly district 16 years in the California State Assembly.
+Jack R. Fenton (August 7, 1916 – November 6, 2007) was an American politician who represented California's 51st State Assembly district and California's 59th State Assembly district 16 years in the California State Assembly.
 He was part of the Democratic leadership, majority leader in 1972, and helped establish California's occupational health and safety regime.

 Personal

 His parents were Lithuanian immigrants.
 His father operated a delicatessen.

 He earned a degree in 1939 from what was then called Brockport State Normal School, and later studied at University of California, Berkeley.

 He was drafted into the United States Army in 1941, and served in the Pacific Theater of Operations during World War II.
 After his discharge, he entered Loyola Law School in 1945, and was graduated in 1949.

 Also in 1945, he married Betty Byer who subsequently bore him four children.

 He established a law practice in Montebello, California in 1949.

-Mr. Fenton belonged to many organizations, including the Optimist Club, American Legion and Rotary Club.
+Fenton belonged to many organizations, including the Optimist Club, American Legion and Rotary Club.

 He received the George Moscone Memorial Award for Outstanding Public Service in 1978, from an association of consumer lawyers in Los Angeles.

 He was appointed a member of the Judicial Council of California in 1979.

 Political career

 When John Moreno, the first term Mexican American Assemblyman for the 51st District sought reelection, he faced both Dionisio Morales and Jack Fenton.
 With the chicano vote split, Fenton won the party's nomination in the primary election.
 He carried the general election with 69% of the vote.
-He continued to represent Montebello, reelected to seven more two year terms (from 1974, in the 59th Assembly District.)
+He continued to represent Montebello, re-elected to seven more two year terms (from 1974, in the 59th Assembly District.)

 In the legislature, Fenton championed consumers, veterans, and labor (including farm workers.)